John Risley: Ocean Nutrition Canada

 His company is the major shareholder in Ocean Nutrition Canada, which he founded in 1997 as a manufacturer of fish oil-derived dietary supplements.
 Headquartered and with R&D offices in Dartmouth, Nova Scotia, it has manufacturing facilities in Mulgrave, Nova Scotia, Arcadia, Wisconsin, and Peru.
 It is the world's largest producer of omega-3 fatty acids.

 In 2010, the company announced the accidental discovery of ONC T18 B, the most prolific strain of oil-producing algae known, which appears capable of producing oil at a rate 60 times greater than other types of algae being used for the generation of biofuels.
 It has embarked on a four-year R&D program to determine whether the algae is a viable a fossil fuel replacement.

 Columbus Communications

 Risley was a major shareholder in Columbus Communications, a Caribbean cable television and Internet provider which he co-founded in 2004.
 He entered the business with Brendan Paddick from Grand Falls, Newfoundland and was a board member of the company based in Freeport, Bahamas.
 In March 2015, the company was acquired by Cable & Wireless Communications at a cost of US$1.85 billion.
 He is now a non-executive director of Cable & Wireless.

-Gifts and Donations
+Philanthropy

 Risley provided 25 million CDN in funding to the Ocean Frontier Institute, an ocean research centre based in Dalhousie University.
 "Risley’s gift to OFI is the culmination of his long-time association with Dalhousie University and its many stakeholders, both internal and external."